ACOUSTICAL & VIBRATION TERMINOLOGY

 STATISTICAL NOISE LEVELS, Ln

-Noise which varies in level over a specific period of time ‘T’ (standard measurement times are 15 minute periods) may be quantified in terms of various statistical descriptors fro example:
+Noise which varies in level over a specific period of time ‘T’ (standard measurement times are often 15 minute periods) may be quantified in terms of various statistical descriptors with some common examples:

 Noise, which varies in level by 6 dB or less, over the period of interest with the time-weighting set to “Fast”, is considered to be “steady”.
 (Refer AS 1055.1 1997).